ming436534/modelizr/docs/modifiers/QueryModifiers.md

 #### `mock(shouldMock, config)`

-The first argument determines weather or not to mock the query.
+The first argument determines weather or not to mock the query (`true` if undefined).
 The second is a configuration object for the mocking api as defined above.

 ```javascript
 query( ... ).mock(true, {